 I resented it when a friend in Bangkok had said, “you were too excited.
 (Now) just don’t be so excited.”

 How could I not be excited?
-I am a person with feelings, and hopes, and dreams-- all of which never seem to be exhaustive.
-How can I calm down when I have the opportunity to turn any one of these hopes and dreams into tangible reality?
+I have feelings, and hopes, and dreams-- all of which never seem to be exhaustive.
+How can I calm down when I have the opportunity to turn any one of these into tangible reality?
 In my imagination, Everest was the manifestation of the most extreme point on Earth, a honeypot of tales of insurmountable odds for glory.
 Seeing the world’s biggest mountains for myself had been first on the bucket list for a long time.
-I tried to read between the lines of the universe sending me unsuspected national holidays and broken bones to stop me from walking on the shoulders of the Himalayan giants, but I’ve learned that things are as deep as you want to believe they are.
+I tried to read between the lines of the universe sending me national holidays and broken bones to stop me from walking on the shoulders of the Himalayan giants, but I’ve learned that things are as deep as you want to believe they are.
 Finally recovered from these curveballs, I was ready it give it another shot.
 Still, even if I didn’t like what I heard, the advice was given in good faith and inadvertently foreshadowing.
 Some enthusiasm was dampened at immigration in Don Mueang International over my two day overstay of my Thai visa, which of course I claimed ignorance.

 In Western cultural idioms, there’s a saying about the third time being a charm.
 In Nepal, there’s respect for resignation to one’s fate.
 It was probably a combination of both that brought me safely to Kathmandu and eating momos, Nepalese dumplings, with a hovering waiter.